Have a question about adoption? Ask us! Talk to us now using our online live chat.

 No. Your costs are covered by the government, but you are not paid to adopt.

-Are all of the children in foster care Aboriginal?
+Are all of the children in foster care Indigenous?

-Roughly 50% of children in care are Aboriginal.
+Roughly 50% of children in care are Indigenous.

 Are the children in foster care “normal”?